ternaustralia/cmrset-examples/tds-examples/README.md

 Indicies are shown in the figure below. i.e. if you are only interested in data for Victoria, you may use a list which contains the values 10 and 11.

 <img src="./CMRSET_Grid_Indicies.png" alt="CMRSET Grid Indicies" width="600"/>

+#### DRYRUN
+If set to True, will ***not download*** any data product files.
+The script will just go through the *motions* of downloading the data product for debugging purposes.

+The default value is False.

 ### Generating a TERN API Key